feltor-dev/feltor/config/README.md

 ```

 ### General Remarks
- - If MPI is used in connection with the gpu backend, the mpi installation needs to be **cuda-aware**
+ - If MPI is used in connection with the gpu backend, the mpi installation would ideally be **cuda-aware** but does not need to be
  - If `icc` is used as the C++ compiler the `-restrict` option has to be used to enable the recognition of the restrict keyword
  - Support for OpenMP-4 is recommended (at least gcc-4.9 or icc-15), but not mandatory
  - The library headers are compliant with the c++14 standard but we reserve the right to upgrade that in future updates